The Bergen County Job Fair is the best place to be if you want to:

 Is there a resume book available?

 We have a list of candidates.
-Candidates can optionally upload their resume to our resume bank.
 Please contact us to inquire about getting candidate information.

 Day of Fair FAQ